-- When would you be able to start the job?
+- When are you able to start the job?

-In most cases, the responses you get to these three questions will give you a very good idea of which of the contractors you contacted will be the best fit, but the following questions will typically make for a good tie-breaker if you find that you have more than one front-runner, these additional questions can help you narrow it down.
+In most cases, the responses you get to these three questions will give you a very good idea of the right pro for your project.
+If you have more than one front-runner, these additional questions can help you narrow it down.

 - Are you licensed to work in my area?